June Promo: 4% Management Fee (Available In: NC, OH, SC, TX, VA)Learn More

 What is the average rent in Raleigh-Durham right now?

-The median rent across all property types in Raleigh-Durham is $1,735, down about 2% year over year.
+The blended median rent in Raleigh-Durham is $1,729 across all property types, down 2.33% year over year.

 How long does it take to rent a home in Raleigh-Durham?